 2 x 280g extra firm tofu, diced into 1-inch cubes

 For the tangy peanut dressing

 ⅓ cup sweet chilli sauce (or use maple syrup mixed with fresh chilli)

 1 tbsp sesame oil

 A good grinding of fresh black pepper

-½ cucumber peeled into ribbons
+½ cucumber, peeled into ribbons

-1 red chilli thinly sliced
+1 red chilli, thinly sliced

-1 cup peanuts toasted in the oven and roughly crushed
+1 cup toasted peanuts, roughly crushed

-2 tbsp. black sesame seeds
+2 tbsp black sesame seeds